mkinach/cheatsheets/python-cheatsheet.md

 ```
 $ conda install scipy
 $ conda install scipy --channel conda-forge  # use a specific channel
+$ conda install scipy=1.10.1                 # use a specific version
 ```

 To list installed packages